-IRVING, TEXAS — Darling Ingredients has entered an agreement to acquire all shares of Gelnex, a manufacturer of collagen, for $1.2 billion in cash.
-The acquisition is anticipated to close in the first quarter of 2023.
+IRVING, TEXAS — Darling Ingredients first entered an agreement to acquire all shares of Gelnex, a Brazilian manufacturer of collagen, in the fall of 2022 for $1.2 billion in cash.
+The acquisition was made official on March 31.

 According to Darling Ingredients, demand for collagen is expected to significantly rise, prompting the company’s expansion in its collagen production capacity.

-“Driven by strong growth in demand for collagen products in the global health and nutrition market, we anticipate the collagen peptides market to double in the next five years,” said Randall C. Stuewe, chairman and chief executive officer of Darling Ingredients.
+“Driven by strong growth in demand for collagen products in the global health and nutrition market, we anticipate the collagen peptides market to double in the next five years,” Stuewe said.
 “Gelnex is a well-run business and will be immediately accretive.
 This acquisition will allow Darling to continue to grow its presence in the health and nutrition market and increases our production capacity for grass-fed bovine collagen in South America to help meet the future demand of our collagen customers worldwide.”

 Rousselot’s collagen lines for use in nutrition include Peptan®, Colartix® and ProTake™.
 The brand also produces collagen for use in biomedical industries.

 Read more about corporate strategy, financial performance, mergers and acquisitions on our Business page.